spicattutti/eslint-plugin-relative-imports-when-same-folder/README.md

 As an example, `~` can be an alias for all code under `<repository-root>/src`.

 ⚠️ This plugin only resolves module resolution configs `baseUrl` and `paths` defined in a single `tsconfig.json` in the repository root. ⚠️
-It also only supports the common [Node Module resolution strategy](https://www.typescriptlang.org/docs/handbook/module-resolution.html#module-resolution-strategies).
+It only supports the common [Node Module resolution strategy](https://www.typescriptlang.org/docs/handbook/module-resolution.html#module-resolution-strategies).
 There is no support for
 - [rootDirs](https://www.typescriptlang.org/tsconfig#rootDirs)
 - multiple tsconfigs that extend each other.